-The Minoru Complex will house an aquatic centre, seniors centre and amenities to support Minoru Park’s outdoor sports facilities.
+The Minoru Centre for Active Living will house an aquatic centre, seniors centre and amenities to support Minoru Park’s outdoor sports facilities.
 Located in the heart of the Minoru Civic Precinct, an area in central Richmond that is home to a range of community facilities and amenities, this innovative new complex represents the next step in the evolution of the precinct and a legacy for Richmond residents.

-The Minoru Complex will truly be the hub of Richmond’s recreational, social and cultural life!
+The Minoru Centre for Active Living will truly be the hub of Richmond’s recreational, social and cultural life!

-Anticipated to be completed in 2017, the Minoru Complex will be an iconic 110,000 square feet facility located at the southwest corner of the Minoru Civic Precinct.
+Anticipated to be completed in 2017, the Minoru Centre for Active Living will be an iconic 110,000 square feet facility located at the southwest corner of the Minoru Civic Precinct.
 With detailed design completed in December 2015, construction is now underway.